top of page

 What to Eat Before a Long Run

-We're continuing my Fuel Your Run blog series by exploring what to eat before a long run, which is any run >60-90 minutes.
-These nutrition strategies also apply to anyone doing an endurance acitivty, including triathletes, cyclists, swimmers, Peloton enthusiasts, and others.
+These nutrition strategies apply to anyone doing an endurance activity, including triathletes, cyclists, swimmers, Peloton enthusiasts, and others.
 There may be some logistical differences, but the fueling principles remain the same.

-Many athletes struggle to fuel adequately before long runs, and I get it.
+Many athletes struggle with what to eat before long runs, and I get it.
 Maybe you don't want to wake up even earlier on a weekend to eat and digest, or you're worried about having stomach issues during your run, so you eat minimally.
-Thankfully, these are solvable problems, and they're worth solving if you care about your health and performance.

 In this blog post, I'm going to cover: